bbauska/W3Cx-5of5/README.md

 The JavaScript community has some conventions about naming variables:

--   **The camelCase notation is preferred**: mySpaceShip, sumOfAllGrades, etc.
+-   <b>The camelCase notation is
+    preferred</b>: mySpaceShip, sumOfAllGrades, etc.

--   **For a variable, the first letter is lowercase and each first letter of each word is capitalized**.
+-   <b>For a variable, the first letter is lowercase and each first letter of each word is capitalized</b>.
 Example: var myVariableName

 <h4>Example:</h4>